CBH Bank: Corporate name, legal form and head office

 CBH Compagnie Bancaire Helvétique SA is the Group's umbrella company.
 The Bank is a company whose operations encompass all transactions that fall within the remit of an asset management bank with the status of securities trader.

 The bank has a branch in Zurich as well as representative offices in St. Moritz and Israel, and also operates via several subsidiaries based in the Bahamas, England, Hong Kong and Brasil.
 Together these entities form the corporate group CBH Compagnie Bancaire Helvétique.

+Services

+CBH issues payment and credit cards.
+It is one of the institutions identified as card issuers in the country.

 Controversies and media

 Reputation "clean up" with Eliminalia

 According to the story killers project, CBH Bank paid just under 229,000 euros to Eliminalia (a spanish reputation manager) — after hiring one of its partners, ReputationUp — to take down content linking it to offshore companies and money laundering charges.

 U.S. Venezuela corruption investigation

 CBH Bank is related in Venezuela corruption cases but without strong evidence.
 US investigators, after obtaining bank reports, alleged that CBH Bank is being used to launder the proceeds of the fraud and the embezzlement scheme by figures in Venezuela, though CBH themselves is defrauded on the scheme.
 CBH stated they didn't know about any money laundering activities, and complied with all laws and regulations.

 Switzerland’s financial regulator reprimanded CBH Bank for failing to fight money laundering in servicing wealthy Venezuelan offshore clients.
 Swiss National Councillor Prisca Birrer-Heimo criticized CBH Bank's risk management demanding immediate regulation changes.